shri1920/Blog/Reactjs_tutorial/02_Components/README.md

 ### Components.

-Below code snippet shows how to create a compoenent in React.js
+Below code snippet shows how to create a component in React.js
 ````
 // Header Component
 class Header extends Component {